 Something which I see a lot is that people are super happy about their design.
 Their page comes with a nice and big banner.

 But what they don’t realize is that the banner pushes the content of the pages down.
-People get annoyed by the smallest things, and scrolling down is one of these things.
+People get annoyed by the smallest things, and scrolling down is certainly one.

-The same goes for pages on which to much is happening.
+The same goes for pages on which too much is happening.
 Users want the information they are looking for without a fuss.

 Get rid of your annoying pop-ups, huge banners, deformed content and other visually distracting elements.